mlcommons/ck/docs/mlperf-education-workgroup.md

   to MLPerf on behalf of MLCommons.
 * Share deployable MLPerf inference containers with Pareto-efficient ML/SW/HW stacks.

-## Tentative Meeting Schedule

-*Next meeting: Tuesday, September 6 - [contact us](mailto:grigori@octoml.ai;asuresh@octoml.ai) to be added to our conf-calls or suggest another time.*
+## Public conf-calls

 * Be-weekly on Tuesday at 2:00pm CET (EMEA-friendly)
 * Be-weekly on Thursday at 9:00am PST (North America-friendly)

+* See Google Meet links and agenda [here](https://github.com/mlcommons/ck/issues/325)
-See our meeting notes from April 2022: https://github.com/mlcommons/ck/tree/master/cm/meetings
+* See our meeting notes from April 2022: https://github.com/mlcommons/ck/tree/master/cm/meetings

 ## Mailing list